-The abundance of preprimiparous, primiparous and multiparous females have been estimated through the years using the data gathered during the trawl survey in the southeastern unit of the southern Gulf (Areas 18 and 19).
+The abundance of preprimiparous, primiparous and multiparous females have been estimated through the years using data gathered during the trawl survey in the southeastern unit of the southern Gulf (Areas 18 and 19).
 Compared to the abundance of males ≥95mm CW, this allows assessment of the reproductive potential of the stock.
-Close monitoring of the parental stock is necessary during the periods when an increase in abundance of preprimiparous females is observed.
-This stock is unique considering the continuous presence of small crabs of carapace widths between 15 to 50mm observed in all surveys since 1990.
+Close monitoring of the parental stock is necessary during the periods when increase in the abundance preprimiparous females will be observed.

-Adult Male >95mm
+Adult Male ≥95mm